 All of them were sent to a surgical procedure – but 63% were able to successfully breastfeed with the help of specialists, including language and language therapists.

-Dr Christopher Hartnick, of the Massachusetts Eye and Headache Hospital, who led the research, said: "We have seen that the number of operations for removing language and upper lip increases without any real strong data to show that they are effective for breastfeeding "
+Dr. Christopher Hartnick, of the Massachusetts Eye and Eye Hospital, who led the research, said: "We have seen that the number of operations for removing language and upper lip increases without any real data that would have shown that they are effective for breastfeeding "